 1979 Award for Outstanding Contributions to Clinical Chemistry

-Abraham Saifer will receive the 28th AACC Award for Outstanding Contributions to Clinical Chemistry through Research, sponsored by the Ames Company.
+Abraham Saifer received the 28th AACC Award for Outstanding Contributions to Clinical Chemistry through Research, sponsored by the Ames Company.

 Dr. Saifer was born in Philadelphia, PA, in 1911.
 He received his B.S.
 (Ch.E.) from the City College of New York and his Ph.D. in chemistry from the Polytechnic Institute of New York, Brooklyn, NY, in 1961.
 After working as a clinical chemist in various large medical centers in New York City, he served in the U.S. Army as Chief of the Chemistry Section, 7th Medical Laboratory, 3rd Army, Medical Service Corps (1942–46).
 In 1950 he joined the laboratory staff of Kingsbrook Medical as Chief of the Biochemistry Department and of its affiliated Isaac Albert Research Institute.
 Dr. Saifer occupied his dual clinical chemistry laboratory and research institute positions for the next 27 years, being promoted to the position of Associate Director of Laboratories in 1968.
 He also held the following academic positions: Associate Professor of Biochemistry, Brooklyn College of Pharmacy of Long Island University, Brooklyn, NY (1959–61); Adjunct Professor of Clinical Laboratory Sciences, Hunter College of the City University of New York, New York, NY (1978 to present).
 Dr. Saifer has been certified in Clinical Chemistry by the American Board of Clinical Chemistry and as a Director in Clinical Chemistry by the New York City Department of Health (1952) and by the Connecticut State Health Department (1977).